isorna/dropcommander-translations-en/dfc/the-basics/admirals.md

 # {{ $frontmatter.title }}

-_Fleets seldom succeed in battle without a good Admiral.
-In fluid situations, the actions and decisions of frontline leaders often separates victory from defeat_.
+Fleets seldom succeed in battle without a good Admiral.
+In fluid situations, the actions and decisions of frontline leaders often separates victory from defeat.

 Admirals cost points just like ships, but they do not have a Core Stat Sheet.
-Instead, they have an Admiral Stat sheet, such as below:
+Instead, they have an Admiral Stat sheet, such as the following:

 <table>
   <thead>